matan-h/ScriptPy/README.md

 * `left | right` = `[right(x) for x in left]`
 * `left |.right` (note the dot) = `[x.<right> for x in left]`
 * `left |.right(arg1,arg2)` = `[x.<right>(arg1,arg2) for x in left]`
+* auto import of qualified functions, so `os.path.basename` work without importing os (and any other available module too)

 ### Shell Command Execution